Reconstructed view

 São Paulo, Brazil

-Differently from European cities, where buildings are mostly close to each other, in some areas in São Paulo neighbors cannot easily communicate through verandas or common courtyards.
-For this reason, most of the images produced were registered with the camera adapted to a binocular, a home-made invention.
+Unlike in European cities, where buildings are mostly close together, in some areas of São Paulo neighbours cannot easily communicate with each other via verandas or shared courtyards.
+For this reason, most of the images were captured using a camera adapted to a pair of binoculars, a homemade invention.

-These microstories speculate about some crucial issues related to discussions of race, gender, and class.
-During the pandemic, who has the privilege to stay at home?
+These micro-stories address some important issues related to discussions of race, gender, and class.
+During the pandemic, who has the privilege of staying at home?

-The images created try to highlight this friction: black women cleaning windows, busy maintenance and construction workers on-site, and uber delivery bicycles handling packages right next to yoga practitioners, sun-tanning enthusiasts, and home-office sessions.
+The resulting images highlight this tension: black women cleaning windows, busy maintenance and construction workers on site, and Uber delivery bicycles carrying packages alongside yoga practitioners, sunbathers, and people working from home.